Ko11e/Student-Performance/README.md

 * What are the requirments for improving you exam scores.

-* What are the features the hava an effect on the stundent grad.
+* What are the features that have an effect on the stundent grad.

-* The school what to see a visual display on the correlation the effects the score of the students
+* The school what to see a visual display on the correlation that effects the score of the students

 ## Hypothesis and how to validate